codelex-io/pro-cybersecurity-for-developers/01/README.md

 ## Assignments

-1. Get your hacking environment up and running
+1. **Get your hacking environment up and running**
-2. Deploy Juice Shop application, run it and complete following steps:
+2. **Deploy Juice Shop application, run it and complete following steps**
- - Explore the functionality of the web application (paths, links, )
+   - Explore the content and functionality of the web application (this will make your life easier on further challenges):
+     1) Content
+     2) Functionality
+     3) Paths
+     4) User roles
+     5) Are there any documents hosted on web app
+     6) GET/POST request parameters
+     7) Request headers
+     8) Entry points for user input
+     9) Tech stack and 3rd party components used
+   - Register yourself as a user
    - *👾* Find and access the scoreboard